Pepper-Ng/bravia-domoticz/README.md

 		});
     }
 Now your remote should function properly!
 A copy of domoticz.js can be found in the repository, but care should be taken if copying it directly since this file might differ across different domoticz versions.

+### Domoticz updates
+Unfortunately, when Domoticz is updated to a new version, the domoticz.js file will be overwritten.
+To keep the remote functioning, you'd need to make the same changes again as described in the previous section.